-In our experience, there are 5 common areas we see clients being let down by their Professional Indemnity (PI) policy.
+In our experience, there are 5 common areas we see many engineers being let down by their Professional Indemnity (PI) policy.

 With allegations against engineers for breaches of professional duty becoming increasingly common, it is essential your PI insurance responds to provide financial protection in the event of a claim.
-Unfortunately, unwanted “hiccups” often occur come claim time if you’re not diligent in keeping your insurer informed.
+Unfortunately, unwanted “hiccups” often occur come claim time if you’re not diligent in keeping your insurer informed and updated.

-Maximise your PI cover and ensure you’re not left uninsured in a claim by follow these 5 important rules below…
+Maximise your PI cover and ensure you’re not left uninsured in a claim.
+Follow these 5 important rules…

 1. Duty of Disclosure – if in doubt notify the insurer!